If you've been searching for Japanese folk textiles of the highest quality and the greatest variety, you've arrived at the right place!

 Kimonoboy is our company name.
-We are an online dealer of antique and vintage Japanese folk textiles with a specialty in mid 1800s to early 1900s cotton boro futon covers, peasant & farmer clothing and other early textiles.
+We are an online dealer of antique and historic Japanese folk textiles with a specialty in mid 1800s to early 1900s cotton boro futon covers, farmer and fisherman clothing and other early Japanese cotton and hemp fabrics.

 To encourage people throughout the world to learn about and appreciate the magnificent character of early Japanese folk textiles and related Japanese artifacts.